sodadata/docs/soda-cl/for-each.md

 ## For each results in Soda Cloud

-Soda Library pushes the check results for each dataset to Soda Cloud where each check appears in the **Checks** dashboard, with an icon indicating their latest scan result.
+Soda pushes the check results for each dataset to Soda Cloud where each check appears in the **Checks** dashboard, with an icon indicating their latest scan result.
 Filter the results by dataset to review dataset-specific results.
 {% include code-header.html %}
 ```yaml
 for each dataset T: